-Let us consider that the feedback depends solely on the last detected jump, hence the instruments can be replaced as $\mathcal{M}_x(y,\tau) \rightarrow \mathcal{M}_x(y)$.
-The signal-resolved for this feedback dependence is related with the previous one by $\varrho_t(y) = \int_0^t d\tau \varrho_t(y,\tau)$, that corresponds to a marginalization over the time entry of $\varrho_t(y,\tau)$.
+Let us consider feedback that depends solely on the last detected jump, so that the instruments can be written as $\mathcal{M}_x(k,\tau) \rightarrow \mathcal{M}_x(k)$.
+The corresponding memory-resolved state is obtained by marginalizing over the time variable: $\varrho_t(k) = \int_0^t d\tau \, \varrho_t(k,\tau)$.
 Therefore, by applying this marginalization on both sides of Eq.~\eqref{eq: discrete result 2}, we have

 where in the second equality we have used the instruments related with quantum jump detections.
 For the first term, we have

 then we have